On priors and scale cuts in EFT-based full-shape analyses: Abstract

 \section{Abstract}

 Parameter estimation from galaxy survey data from the full-shape method depends on scale cuts and priors on EFT parameters.
 The effects of priors, including the so-called ``prior volume'' phenomenon have been originally studied in Ivanov et al. (2019) and subsequent works.
-In this note, we repeat and extend these tests and also apply them to the priors used by D'Amico et al. (2019).
-We point out that in addition to the ``prior volume'' effect there is a much more dangerous effect that is largely overlooked: a systematic bias on cosmological parameters due to overoptimistic scale cuts.
+In this note, we repeat and extend these tests and also apply them to other priors used in the literature.
+We point out that in addition to the ``prior volume'' effect there is a more dangerous effect that is largely overlooked: a systematic bias on cosmological parameters due to overoptimistic scale cuts.
 Unlike the ``prior volume'' effect, this is a genuine systematic bias due to two-loop corrections that does not vanish with better priors or with larger data volumes.
 Our study is based on the high fidelity BOSS-like PT Challenge simulation data which offer many advantages over analyses based on synthetic data generated with fitting pipelines.
-We show that the analysis choices of D'Amico et al.~(2019), especially their scale cuts, significantly bias parameter recovery, overestimating $\sigma_8$ by over $5\%$ (equivalent to $1\sigma$).
+We show that some analysis choices associated with the PyBird code, especially the scale cuts, significantly bias parameter recovery, overestimating $\sigma_8$ by over $5\%$ (equivalent to $1\sigma$).
 The bias on measured EFT parameters is even more significant.
-In contrast, the analysis choices associated with the CLASS-PT code lead to a negligible ($\lesssim 1\%$) bias in the recovery of cosmological parameters based on their best-fit values.
+In contrast, the analysis choices associated with the CLASS-PT code lead to much smaller ($\lesssim 1\%$) shifts in cosmological parameters based on their best-fit values.